flyteorg/flyte/flyteidl/protos/docs/core/core.rst

 RuntimeMetadata
 ------------------------------------------------------------------

 Runtime information.
-This is losely defined to allow for extensibility.
+This is loosely defined to allow for extensibility.